MSUSAzureAccelerators/Risk-Classification-and-Loan-Modeling-Accelerator/README.md

  * Be a for-profit business - the business is officially registered and operates legally.
  * Do business in the United States - the business is physically located and operates in the U.S. or its territories.
  * Have invested equity - the business owner has invested their own time or money into the business.
- * Exhaust financing options - The business cannot get funds from any other financial lender.
+ * Exhaust financing options - the business cannot get funds from any other financial lender.

 ![name-of-you-image](https://github.com/ketsha/Business-Loan-Modeling/blob/main/images/business-loan-factors-1.jpg?raw=true)

 ## Business Loans for Exporters

 Most U.S. banks view loans for exporters as risky.
 This can make it harder to get loans for things like day-to-day operations, advance orders with suppliers, and debt refinancing.
-That’s why the SBA created programs to make it easier for U.S. small businesses to get export loans.
+This is why the SBA created programs to make it easier for U.S. small businesses to get export loans.

 ## The Business Loan Data Set (reference : www.kaggle.com)

 The original data set is from the U.S. SBA loan database, which includes historical data from 1987 through 2014 (899,164 observations) with 27 variables.
 The data set includes information on whether the loan was paid off in full or if the SBA had to charge off any amount and how much that amount was.
 The data set used is a subset of the original set.
 It contains loans about the Real Estate and Rental and Leasing industry in California.
 This file has 2,102 observations and 35 variables.
-The column default is an integer of 1 or zero, and I had to change this column to a factor.
+The column default is an integer of 1 or zero (I had to change this column to a factor).

             Variable Name			Description
             LoanNr_ChkDgt			    Identifier Primary key